hschendel/aoc2022haskell/README.md

 This took me long.
 Because of functional programming perfectionism.
 Instead of simply writing down the correct calculation, I tried to "optimize" it while doing it.
 The old trap.

+## Day 8 - Treetop Tree House

+I learned a bit about all the helpful list functions Haskell has.
+I like how `transpose` and `zipWith` allow me to express the calculation in a readable manner.